All Episodes

 A president that basically lowered all expectations.

-You get rid of the regulations, you get rid of the burdensome taxation, you you pressure them to build an America, creating a better business environment for them.
+All these people now, all these companies now, you get rid of the regulations, you get rid of the burdensome taxation, you pressure them to build in America, creating a better business environment for them.

 And, you know, if you build it, they will come.

-And they're building.
+And they're coming and they're building.

-And people are getting jobs, and people are less dependent.
+And people are getting jobs and people are less dependent.

 Millions now off of food stamps.